raganwald/raganwald.github.com/_posts/2026-03-19-degenerate-electron-pressure.md

 /    \  + /\  =>   /    \/\
 ```

 This is balanced, because given any two balanced words, they both end with a difference of zero and thus the difference of them together will always be zero.
-And since all prefixes for both words have differences greater than or equal to zero, the two catenated together have every prefix greater than or equal to zero.
+And since none of the prefixes for either word have negative differences, the prefixes of the two concatenated together will also have no negative differences.
 Thus, concatenating any two balanced words results in a balanced word.[^cl]

 [^cl]: Balanced parentheses is a concatenative language.